watsonix/HRV-BLE-Cordova/README.md

     $ cordova platform add browser
     $ cordova plugin add cordova-plugin-device

-and add the ["Allow-Control-Allow-Origin" extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en-US) to Chrome, which allows the browser to POST successfully.

 The cordova-plugin-device plugin will allow for checking whether the app is being run in browser (debugging) mode or on an actual device.
+(TODO: we may not need this anymore if we use XMLHttpRequest for both browser and device)

 Then to run: